Jan Morris, artful travel writer who broke many boundaries, dies at 94

 Ms. Morris was often asked which city in the world, out of the hundreds she had visited, was her favorite.
 She invariably named Manhattan and Venice, both of which she visited every year.

-But she also had an abiding attachment to Trieste, a somewhat eccentric city on the border of Italy and Slovenia.
+But she also had an abiding attachment to Trieste, a somewhat eccentric port city in northeastern Italy.
 Ms. Morris first saw Trieste in 1945, then returned periodically over the years before publishing in 2001 what she considered perhaps her finest travel book, “Trieste and the Meaning of Nowhere.”

 “The nostalgia that I felt here 50 years ago was, I realize now, nostalgia not for a lost Europe, but for a Europe that never was, and has yet to be,” she wrote.
 “But we can still hope and try, and be grateful that we are where we are, in this ever-marvelous and fateful corner of the world.”